ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 # At What Age Do People Meet their Significant Others?

 Another question we can ask is at what age people meet their significant other.
-We first split up our population into four groups: dating males, dating females, married males, married females.
+We first split up our population into four groups: **dating males, dating females, married males, married females**.
 We then ask, for each group, when each person met the person they are currently dating / married to, and analyze the results.
 The histograms below outline the results.

 <figure>
 <center>